This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a small bowl, stir melted butter and brown sugar together.
+• In a small bowl, stir the melted butter and brown sugar together.
+Spread evenly in the baking dish.
+Top with banana slices.

-• In a medium-sized bowl, beat butter and sugar together with an electric mixer on medium speed until well mixed.
-Beat in the egg and vanilla extract.
+• In a medium bowl, cream the softened butter and sugar using a hand mixer on low speed.
+Beat in the egg and vanilla until well combined.

 Notes